 As mentioned the venue is the Adelaide Hills Convention Centre, for your convenience, we have rooms on hold for you, please call the venue on 1300 763 836 to book your room, and mention the ProAdvice National Conference.

-The Conference Registration Form outlines the costs for attendance, please complete the online form and we will issue you an invoice for payment to secure your place.
+The Conference Registration Form outlines the costs for attendance, please complete and return the form or complete and pay online and we will issue you an invoice for payment to secure your place.
 You are to cover your own accommodation and external catering costs.

 If you have any questions or queries, please feel free to give us a call on 03 5241 3888.